mgintjee/Our-Ashes-Tactics-Game/README.md

 - Update the Game to handle Faction (with sets of Phalanxes on the same Faction) and Phalanx (Independent Phalanxes) game types
 - Have a Talon have MountPoints that can store either Weapons/Utilities (So, yes a Talon can enter a battle with 0 weapons) (Should talons have a base attack like ram?
 Deals damage to both but more for the other?
 Deals more damage based off of the total armor and health points of the rammer?)
 - Have health and combat use floats instead of ints for health and damage
+- Have traits be unique for the loadoutTypes
+- Add status/effects of weapons and utilities

 ## File Structure:
 - Update the folder structure to be based off of file type
 - Maybe move the gameObjectManager with the MvcViewScript or something
 - Start using InheritDoc to minimize common documentation
+- Actually have weapon implementations and not just the numbers